 In Inverie you can order a round at the most remote pub in the British Isles, The Old Forge.

 On Lord of the Glens, you will see armchairs from the Orient Express, David Roberts lithographs, furniture from RMS Windsor Castle and light fittings from SS France.
 It has a wonderful restaurant, elegant bar and panoramic windows.

-A stay on Lord of the Glens for five or seven nights on a full-board basis
+A stay on Lord of the Glens for seven nights on a full-board basis

-Want to explore Scotland on Lord of the Glens with Good Housekeeping?
-Visit our holiday website to discover more about our five and seven-night journeys in June 2021.
+Want to join Carol Kirkwood and explore Scotland on Lord of the Glens with Good Housekeeping?
+Visit our holiday website to discover more about our eight-day cruise in May 2023.